 AMBER delivers school resources and hosts activities that influence primary and secondary school curricula.
 We aim to enthuse students about studying science and provide context for job opportunities in Irish-based industry.

-- Our Transition Year work experience programme “Exploring Materials” runs twice yearly.
-This week long experience links school students with AMBER researchers at the CRANN Institute, Trinity College Dublin and with the Tissue Engineering Research Group at the Royal College of Surgeons in Ireland, as well as with industry.
-The next Exploring Materials week will take place 21-25 November 2016.
-View photos and read student blogs about a previous TY week here.
+Transition Year Programme Our Transition Year work experience programme “Exploring Materials” runs twice yearly.
+This week long experience links school students with AMBER researchers at the CRANN Institute Trinity College Dublin and with AMBER researchers working in the Tissue Engineering Research Group at the Royal College of Surgeons and Trinity Biomedical Sciences Institute, as well as with industry.
+Our next TY week will run from the 11th - 15th of November, 2019

-Resource pack for primary school teachers to introduce nano and materials science to 5th and 6th classes.
+NanoWOW is a resource pack for primary school teachers to introduce nano and materials science to 5th and 6th classes.
 NanoWOW! includes teachers’ notes, activities, PowerPoint slides and can be used by primary school teachers with no experience of teaching science.
 The resource introduces children to this area of science through hands on learning activities, and experiments which foster inquiry based learning.